mtenrero/openSignature/AUTH0_SETUP.md

    - Go to **Applications** in the sidebar
    - Click **+ Create Application**
    - Choose **Machine to Machine Applications**
-   - Name it: `OpenSignature Management API`
+   - Name it: `oSign.EU Management API`
    - Click **Create**

 3. **Configure API Access**